proxytranslation/user-docs/introduction/introduction.md

 Data can be extracted with a couple of clicks - and the publication of the translated site is similarly easy.

+# Features

+- processes HTML, handle JavaScript/AJAX/JSON, XML (note: translation of Flash is not supported)

+- Use the X-Proxy to determine what would be currently translated.
+If it doesn't, use the Advanced Settings to fine-tune the JSON/XML path settings

+- The crawler can discover static pages / HTML content only.
+You have to manually add any extra AJAX URLs, with the proper parameters.

+- When you run the crawler, always use Discovery first, and be
+  incremental: "Unlimited" really means unlimited, and as such, can yield to very-very high cost.
+Running an unlimited crawl on an e-commerce website is a very-very bad idea.

+- Based on the initial, limited crawls, fine-tune the "Ignore query" parameters, to help the crawler decide what URLs to handle as same, and what to visit in hope of new content to be discovered.

+- Always check all the forms for error messages, congratulation messages, etc.

+- Check all the images; some website like to bake the text into the image.
+Those will require your attention.

+- Pay attention to forms etc included from domains outside of Easyling.
+Typical examples: Marketo, optimizely.com, etc. You'll have to create new Easyling project for them, then linking together the projects.

+- Never underestimate the power of injecting CSS and/or JS into the translated pages

+- Regular expression is a great way to reduce the amount of content to be translated.

 # Getting started

 In this section, we give you a quick overview of how you'll be using